 What Comes After Love Bombing

-And once you're hooked, they might retract their attention and leave you begging for just even a crumb of what you used to have.
+Once you're hooked, says McNelis, "they might retract their attention and leave you begging for just even a crumb of what you used to have.
 Overall, there is little hope for a mutually loving, healthy relationship."

 How to Respond and Cut Ties

-If this toxic relationship pattern sounds familiar to you and you're looking for some ways to move forward, McNelis advises letting "the other person know that you don't feel comfortable with what they are doing."
-And once you do, "if they try to make you feel guilty or to justify their behavior rather than respecting your wishes, run in the opposite direction.
-It might be tempting to give them another chance, but don't feel pressured to do so.
-Again, trust what your gut is telling you.
+If this toxic relationship pattern sounds familiar to you and you're looking for some ways to move forward, McNelis advises letting the other person know that you don't feel comfortable with what they are doing.
+When you do, "if they try to make you feel guilty or to justify their behavior rather than respecting your wishes, run in the opposite direction.
 Sometimes, we unknowingly give other people power to manipulate us, especially if we have a low self-esteem and enjoy someone else being so adoring and attentive to us.

 This can give us a momentary rush of validation, which is totally understandable, but at its core, it's not healthy when its foundation is manipulation and dishonesty."

 Though much easier said than done, "do your best to connect to practices of self-love and self-care so that the relationships you end up having reflect that kind of genuine adoration back at you and set the stage for healthy, mutual relating."